mailchimp/statistrano/readme.md

 Tests are written in rspec, and can be run with `rspec`.
 To run an individual test, run `rspec path/to/spec.rb`.

+[Reek](https://github.com/troessner/reek) is also included in the bundle to check for some code smells.
+Run `reek lib/*` to check the whole lib directory.

 ### Setup